Three-coloring triangle-free graphs on surfaces VII. A linear-time algorithm: Freedom

-Suppose that we found such a walk $W_0$, chosen to be the shortest possible.
+In case such a walk $W_0$ exist, choose a shortest one.
 Let $H_{W_0}$ be the subgraph of $G$ consisting of the vertices and edges of $W_0$ and let $T$ be the set of faces of $H_{W_0}$ intersecting $\Sigma\setminus\Sigma'$.
 By Lemma~\ref{lemma-simpc}, we have

 and either $|T|=1$ or the last inequality is strict.
 Hence, there exists $h\in T$ bounded by a closed walk $W$ such that $\sum_{f\in D, f\subseteq h} w_0(f)\ge w(h)$, and either the inequality is strict, or $\bigcup D\subseteq h$.
 Therefore, $W$ binds $S$, and we record $W$.